nitin42/Making-a-custom-React-renderer/part-one.md

 **`getPublicInstance`**

 This is an identity relation which means that it always returns the same value that was used as its argument.
-It was added for TestRenderers.
+It was added for the TestRenderers.

 We're done with the part one of our tutorial.
 I know some concepts are difficult to grok solely by looking at code.
 Initially it feels agitating but keep trying it and it will eventually make sense.
 When I first started learning about the Fiber architecture, I couldn't understand anything at all.
 I was frustated and dismayed but I used `console.log()` 😆😆 in every section of the above code to understand what was going on and then there was this "Aha Aha" moment and it finally helped me to build [redocx](https://github.com/nitin42/redocx).